Gear GuidesTravelTips

 Best ski resorts in Bulgaria

 Well, Bulgaria has three main ski resorts that are complemented by a couple of other smaller resorts.
 Since we are here to ensure you have the best time of your life on the Bulgarian slopes, we shall only review the top 3.
 These will undoubtedly blow your mind away (or so we hope).
-If you are looking to hit the slopes in style, make sure to check out the latest styles under ski jackets for women and ski jackets for men for the upcoming season.
+If you are looking to hit the slopes in style, make sure to check out the latest styles for the upcoming season.

 Borovets